cmw2/PrivatePaaSSample/docs/create-key-vault.md

 1. Open a new browser tab and navigate to your App Service.
 1. Select the _Configuration_ blade
-1. Click on the name of the Redis connection string application setting.
+1. Click on the name of the Redis connection string application setting (CacheConnection).
 1. Copy the value.

 Now we can put it in Key Vault
 1. Back in the tab with Key Vault open, select the _Secrets_ blade.
 1. Click _Generate/Import_ button in the toolbar
 1. Enter a Name
-    - I'm using ""
+    - I'm using "CacheConnection"
 1. Enter the Secret Value (paste in what you copied from the App Service setting)
 1. Click _Create_

-### Cleanup the Public Access
-Let's remove that temporary access from our IP Address

 ## Configure App Service to Use Key Vault
 Next we need to configure the App Service to get the redis connection string from Key Vault instead of storing it directly.